twisted/twisted/docs/core/howto/defer-intro.rst

 At this point you know everything you need to know about consuming asynchronous APIs.
 The ``ensureDeferred`` is built on a low level api described below.
 It's generally recommended to exlusively use coroutines, but sometimes you'll see code using the lower-level raw-deferred interface.

-Twisted tackles this problem with :api:`twisted.internet.defer.Deferred <Deferred>`\s, a type of object designed to do one thing, and one thing only: encode an order of execution separately from the order of lines in Python source code.
+Twisted tackles this problem with :api:`twisted.internet.defer.Deferred <Deferred>`\s, a type of object designed to do one thing, and one thing only: to bridge low-level callback-based code with high-level async/await code.

 It doesn't deal with threads, parallelism, signals, or subprocesses.
 It doesn't know anything about an event loop, greenlets, or scheduling.